The slotting functionality in SAP Extended Warehouse Management ensures that warehouse space is optimally used...

 Reporting and monitoring

-Using transaction /N/SCWM/MON leads to the SAP EWM dashboard where the warehouse person can check and monitor all aspects of the warehouse operations.
+Using transaction /N/SCWM/MON leads to the SAP Extended Warehouse Management dashboard where the warehouse person can check and monitor all aspects of the warehouse operations.
 This monitor also allows setting up user-defined alerts to ensure timely and corrective action is taken if and when a situation warrants.

 Although it can help improve warehouse management, the SAP EWM slotting process in SAP ECC often leads to system's performance issues.
 To address this, be sure to update the system with the latest enhancement pack as well to implement to the SAP Note 1459635.